WABASH IS NOT ONLY HOME TO 900 YOUNG MEN AND THEIR TEACHERS, the College is also home to internationally known centers of distinction.

 Founded in 2000 by a $20 million grant from Lilly Endowment Inc., the Center of Inquiry in the Liberal Arts collaborates with colleges and universities from all over the country to gather and use evidence to strengthen liberal arts education.
-The Center of Inquiry also developed and implemented the Wabash National Study of Liberal Arts Education and a subsequent follow-up study, the Wabash Study 2010.
-The studies’ findings have been used across the country to bring about institutional change to improve student learning, and are frequently cited at national assessment conferences and published in national journals.
+The Center of Inquiry also developed and implemented the Wabash National Study of Liberal Arts.

 The Higher Education Data Sharing Consortium (HEDS) is an organization of 125 private colleges and universities that supports institutional research, decision-support, assessment, and the advancement of liberal learning.
-HEDS fulfills its mission by assembling, analyzing, and sharing data of all kinds, by offering professional development opportunities, and by providing other services including special studies, research reports, member conferences and workshops, and advisory services.
+HEDS fulfills its mission by assembling, analyzing, and sharing data of all kinds.

-The Wabash Center supports teachers of religion and theology in higher education through meetings and workshops, grants, consultants, a journal and other resources to make accessible the scholarship of teaching and learning.
+The Wabash Center for Teaching and Learning in Theology and Religion supports teachers of religion and theology in higher education through meetings and workshops, grants, consultants, a journal and other resources to make accessible the scholarship of teaching and learning.
 All Wabash Center programs are funded by Lilly Endowment Inc., which since the founding of the Wabash Center in 1996 has supported its work with eight grants totaling over $40 million.

 The Wabash Pastoral Leadership Program selects 18 Indiana pastors who in their first five to ten years have demonstrated high potential for significant leadership.
 They participate in a series of meetings, conversations with outstanding leaders, and two study tours over a two-year period.
-The program provides occasions for the pastors to reflect and discuss how they proclaim the gospel effectively in contemporary culture and in their local contexts; to engage Indiana leaders about the challenges and opportunities in the state, exploring with them resources in Christian thought and practice for ethical analysis and effective response to such challenges and opportunities; and to be honored for their calling and potential through reflection, renewal, stimulation, and leadership development as they build friendships and relationships across the state.
 The program is funded by Lilly Endowment Inc.